Armonte/VF3/VF3_MODEL_FORMAT_CIEL.md

-## VF3 model assembly notes: CIEL (`data/CIEL.TXT`, `data/CIEL/*`)
+## VF3 Model Assembly and Export Pipeline

-This document summarizes how VF3 assembles the CIEL character by combining a text descriptor with multiple DirectX `.X` meshes, and outlines a path to export to glTF.
+This document summarizes the reverse-engineered VF3 model system for assembling complete 3D characters by combining text descriptors with DirectX `.X` meshes, and documents the complete export pipeline to glTF format.

 ### Current implementation status (December 2024)
 - Export pipeline runs end-to-end and writes complete character models to `.glb` files.